 When I was growing up Mom always had a quart mason jar filled with water and soap "scraps".
 She would just let the soaps dissolve in the water.
-When any liquid soap was removed from the jar, she would add enough water to fill the jar again.
-If she had only patented that idea we wouldn't have had to been so frugal.

 My husband goes through a bar of soap every few days because he uses it like a washcloth.
 (I use a washcloth so my soap lasts a long time, but there's no changing 64 years of habit, I guess.)
 I keep a quart jar that I put his soap slivers and water in, and I refill all my liquid soap dispensers in the kitchen, laundry room, and bathrooms every few weeks with the liquid soap it produces.

 I use a funnel to make it easy to transfer.
 To keep it from being slimy and stringy, I put a few squirts of cheap liquid hand soap in each container when I refill it.
 I get that at the dollar store or on the sale aisle of the grocery store, and a bottle will last a long time.
 The soap is creamy, but not slimy.

 I'll fill the dispenser half to 3/4 full, and then add water, and then add a little water to the quart jar.
 I figure I save about $15 a month doing this.